HomeAmazon FBA How to get Amazon to reimburse you for lost and damaged inventory

 How to claim for items lost in transit to Amazon FBA

 A final area you should be checking is your FBA Shipments ‘Shipping Queue’.
 If you check the ‘Shipped’ and ‘Received’ columns the totals should match for all ‘CLOSED’ shipments.
-If they do not match it normally means Amazon have lost something.
+If they do not match it normally means Amazon has lost something.
 You can then view the ‘Reconcile’ tab and report the items as missing.
 You have to wait about 10 days from when the shipment arrived at the warehouse before raising a claim.
 They may ask you to upload an invoice and will most likely reimburse at this price.
-Make sure if you paid different amounts for that product you upload the highest value invoice.

 This is where it is important to know the weight of everything you send to Amazon.
 You can then tell them to check the total weight of the parcel as recorded by UPS.
 Amazon knows the weight of each item so it will prove how many items were in the box.
 You can also refer to the overall dimensions of the parcel for larger items which will prove the quantity shipped.